-The park has ample space accommodating many people.
+The park has ample space to accommodate many people.
 There are enough park benches.
 But unfortunately, there’s a lack of a trash bin here.
 This explains why there are irresponsible people who still throw trash on the river.

-Teras Cikapundung basic facilities are limited to toilets and a parking space for motorcycles.
-Visitors bringing their own car can park at the parking lot of Babakan Siliwangi Forest, which located nearby.
+Teras Cikapundung’s basic facilities are limited to toilets and a parking space for motorcycles.
+Visitors bringing their own car can park at the parking lot of Babakan Siliwangi Forest, which is located nearby.

 How To Get To Teras Cikapundung

-Teras Cikapundung is easily accessible with the public transport minivan.
+Teras Cikapundung is easily accessible with a public transport minivan.
 From Bandung Railway station, take the van with route Cisitu-Tegalega.
 Stop at Tamansari shelter and continue to walk 500 m to the location.
 From Bandung point 0 (Asia-Afrika Street), visitors can take a minivan with the route Sederhana-Buah Batu.
 And swift to minivan Cicaheum-Ciroyom at Halte Paskal Shelter.

 From anywhere else in Bandung the destination is inaccessible by public transport.
 Stop a taxi instead.
 It usually takes around 30-40 minutes to get to Teras Cikapundung from any point in the city.
 Use a metered taxi to avoid scams.